315 Market Street,

 5 people favorited this theater

-The Strand Theater was the larger of two Sunbury theaters, the smaller being the 612 seat; Rialto Theater.
+The Strand Theatre was the larger of two Sunbury theatres, the smaller being the 612 seat; Rialto Theatre.

-Originally opened in 1910 as the People’s Theater, it was a handsome light brick building with a grand marquee that featured moving lights and provided quite a bit of life and light to Market Street.
-The theater was very well kept and well managed.
-It was taken over by the Commerford chain in 1919 and renamed Strand Theater.
-It was remodeled in 1951 to the plans of architect Michael J. DeAngelis.
+Originally opened in 1910 as the People’s Theatre, it was a handsome light brick building with a grand marquee that featured moving lights and provided quite a bit of life and light to Market Street.
+The theatre was very well kept and well managed.
+It was taken over by the Commerford chain in 1919 and renamed Strand Theatre.
+It was remodeled and enlarged in November 1928.
+It was remodeled again in 1951 to the plans of architect Michael J. DeAngelis.
 It had a large CinemaScope screen which was installed for the movie “The Robe” in 1953.

 The Strand Theatre was closed June 12, 1980.
 I believe that like the rest of Market Street, it fell victim to nearby malls.
 The once thriving Market Street is now a shadow of its former self.
 The building is now used as an electrical supply warehouse.

 Just login to your account and subscribe to this theater.